Carey de Bellemare: Biography

-Early Military Career
+Early military career

-Bellemare entered the École spéciale militaire de Saint-Cyr on April 16, 1841, who was made a sub-lieutenant on April 1, 1843 and then assigned to a Zouave regiment in the French conquest of Algeria.
+Bellemare entered the École spéciale militaire de Saint-Cyr on April 16, 1841, who was made a sub-lieutenant on April 1, 1843, and then assigned to a Zouave regiment in the French conquest of Algeria.
 On June 19, 1845, during the fighting there with the nomadic tribe of the Ouled el-Act, he was shot and had to return home.
-On May 30, 1848 he was ordinance officer of General Lamoriciere and participated in June in the fight against the June Days uprising, where he was wounded again on June 23 while cracking down on the barricade of Faubourg Saint-Martin.On June 28, 1848 he was knighted in the Legion of Honor.
+On May 30, 1848, he was ordinance officer of General Lamoriciere and participated in June in the fight against the June Days uprising, where he was wounded again on June 23 while cracking down on the barricade of Faubourg Saint-Martin.On June 28, 1848, he was knighted in the Legion of Honor.
 After being promoted to lieutenant, he was assigned to the 48th Infantry Regiment on July 28, 1848.
-He was then promoted to captain on July 5, 1854 and took part in the Åland War and the Battle of Bomarsund from July 15 under General Baraguey d'Hilliers.
+He was then promoted to captain on July 5, 1854, and took part in the Åland War and the Battle of Bomarsund from July 15 under General Baraguey d'Hilliers.

 Transferred to the 74th Infantry Regiment on January 31, 1856, he took part in the Crimean War on February 29 and June 19.
 His appointment as battalion commander in the 81st Infantry Regiment took place on May 17, 1859.
-From April 27th he took part in the Italian campaign and led a battalion in the 98th Infantry Regiment, then the 3rd Regiment of the Guard Corps.
+From April 27 he took part in the Italian campaign and led a battalion in the 98th Infantry Regiment, then the 3rd Regiment of the Guard Corps.
 On July 2, 1859, he returned to France and on May 12, he was appointed officer of the Legion of Honor.
 On July 28, 1862, he went to Mexico with the French expeditionary force.
 He participated in the Battle of Puebla and distinguished himself in the storming of Fort San Xavier.
-Back in France, he was promoted to lieutenant colonel on June 15, 1863 and assigned to the 95th Infantry Regiment on August 13.
-On August 21, he moved to the 17th regiment as commander and on October 7, 1863 to the 97th Infantry Regiment.
+Back in France, he was promoted to lieutenant colonel on June 15, 1863, and assigned to the 95th Infantry Regiment on August 13.
+On August 21, he moved to the 17th regiment as commander and on October 7, 1863, to the 97th Infantry Regiment.